simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-08-15
+<br />**Date image released:**  2020-07-31
-<br />**This image is owned by:**  Jeff Dai
+<br />**This image is owned by:**  John Kraus
-<br />**Title of the image:**  Moonlight, Planets, and Perseids
+<br />**Title of the image:**  Mars 2020 from 5,000 Feet
-<br />**Description for the image:**  In the predawn sky on August 13, two planets were close.
-And despite the glare of a waning gibbous Moon, bright Jupiter and even brighter Venus were hard to miss.
-Their brilliant close conjunction is poised above the eastern horizon in this early morning skyscape.
-The scene was captured in a single exposure from a site near Gansu, China, with light from both planets reflected in the still waters of a local pond.
-Also seen against the moonlight were flashes from the annual Perseid Meteor Shower, known for its bright, fast meteors.
-Near the much anticipated peak of activity, the shower meteors briefly combined with the two planets for a celestial spectacle even in moonlit skies.
+<br />**Description for the image:**  On Thursday this snapshot from a small plane 5,000 feet above Florida's Space Coast caught a rocket's trail rising into the blue morning sky.
+It was July's third launch of a mission from planet Earth bound for Mars.
+The Atlas V rocket left Cape Canaveral Air Force Station from Space Launch Complex 41 at 7:50am EDT carrying NASA's Mars 2020 Perseverance Rover.
+The car-sized Perseverance is headed for a landing at Jezero Crater on the Red Planet in February 2021.
+On board the sophisticated rover is the Ingenuity Mars Helicopter.
+Mars 2020 Launch: photos from planet Earth
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2508/IMG_20250813_202125_2048.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2007/Mars2020launchKraus.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).